Discussion in 'Physics & Math' started by Cortex_Colossum, Mar 8, 2012.

 I'd soon clear out the spam and negativity etc if I did!
 Good lateral thinking, though, Trooper.
 Always good to consider all the possibilities without fear or favour.
 Certainly was worth a try!

 Anyhow, if I seem to have a sense of 'loyalty' to that forum, it is because they gave me the chance to start that cosmology special project sub-forum.
 It was very good of the admin/mods to do that, and I appreciated it sincerely.
 I still like the forum for amny reasons, even though the "trolls' and the 'spoilers' like that poor fish Trout et al were allowed to ruin many a good discussion.
 My prolonged ill-health absences did not help; nor did the re-arrangements which took place during one of my absences where rpenner was put as mod for all forums on that board.
 I don't waorry about it though, as I am close to finishing off my overarching perspective for publication and have moved well along that special project on my own.
 I trust you and others genuinely interested will be pleased with the result.
+Please Register or Log in to view the hidden image!

 Thanks.
 Trooper, for your persistent good humour and intellectual contributions to the discussions here and elsewhere; they were always respectfully read and appreciated, I assure you!